Anderson Valley · Mendocino County, California

 Mendocino County is one of California's most celebrated food and wine regions — with a $100M+ annual tourism economy, consistent year-over-year growth, and a drive market of over 10 million people within 3.5 hours.
 Yet its hospitality supply remains fragmented: roughly 160 small inns, legacy motels, and vacation rentals with no dominant experiential concept.

 Travelers are already paying premium rates for the right experience.
-Airbnb data from the region shows an average nightly rate of $365 — more than 2.5x the standard hotel ADR of $144 — reflecting a clear willingness to pay for nature, privacy, and authenticity.
-Unique stays are growing at 10.9% annually.
+Airbnb data from the region shows an average nightly rate of $365 — more than 2.5× the standard hotel ADR of $144 — reflecting a clear willingness to pay for nature, privacy, wellness, and authenticity.

-No single destination currently integrates regenerative farming, genuine lodging, and farm-to-table dining as one coherent ecosystem.
+No single destination currently integrates regenerative farming, genuine lodging, farm-to-table dining, and a wellness sanctuary as one coherent ecosystem.
 Le Domaine is being built to fill that space.

 The gap: Strong and growing demand.
 A culturally primed region.
-And virtually no supply of a fully integrated, regenerative farm hospitality destination.
+Virtually no supply of a fully integrated, regenerative farm hospitality and wellness destination.
 The market is ready — the concept just hasn't been built here yet.

 $100M+